vitiv-ux/Scientific-computing-for-physics-students/Task01.md

 Last Updated: march, 3, 2025.

-In your life it can happens that you  choose to follow a  course on Scientific computing, and the  first task will be to write  a Markdown on how to install almalinux 9 using Docker.
-Don't worry, follow this guide and you will complete  this task in no time.
+In your life, it might happen that you choose to follow a course on scientific computing, and the first task will be to write a Markdown on how to install AlmaLinux 9 using Docker.
+Don't worry, follow these instructions and you'll be set up in no time.

 ## Introduction
-Before continuing with the bullet point to follow  for  completing the task, let's see what is docker.
+Before continuing with the steps to complete the task, let's understand what Docker is.
 Docker is a popular open-source software that uses operating-system-level virtualization to run applications in isolated environments called containers.
 Docker containers are an extension of OS containers.
 Docker supports both Linux and Windows containers.
-It is possible to use Docker with Linux containers on Windows and MacOS systems thanks to virtualization techniques.
+It is possible to use Docker with Linux containers on Windows and MacOS systems thanks to virtualization techniques (information taken from [wikipedia](https://it.wikipedia.org/wiki/Docker).
 As we will see We will use Docker to install Almalinux 9 on Windows.

 ### 1 INSTALL DOCKER
 The first step is to download Docker from theyr official site, you  can find it [here](https://www.docker.com/).
-Move over the Download Docker Desktop button e choose the Windows option.
-The Download will automatically start.
+Move over the "Download Docker Desktop" button and choose the Windows option.
+The Download should start automatically.
 At the end of the download run the downloaded file and wait for the installation.
 At the end of the Installation it will ask you to restart  Windows.